Skip to main content

 {'type': 'function_call_output', 'call_id': 'call_Eaw188yiAYpNCgQXduR1x0lR', 'output': '{"result": "Correct!"}'}

-We’ll see how to do this next.
+We’ll see how to host our environment on OpenReward next.

 Host on OpenReward